mobiusflow/mobius-balena-deploy-upboard/README.md

 MobiusFlow® deploy for balena-Hub (Up Board)

-name: MobiusFlow®
-type: sw.application
-description: >-
-MobiusFlow® - Advanced middleware for smart buildings, industry, and the Internet of Things.
-post-provisioning: >-

 ## About

 MobiusFlow® is a scalable, device and protocol agnostic IoT system that can enable an increase